grbails/website-academic/content/publication/2021-jol/index.md

 - "2"
 publishDate: "2020-12-00T00:00:00Z"
 #slides: example
-summary: "(2020, FirstView) Journal of Linguistics"
+summary: "(2021) Journal of Linguistics"
 title: "Insertion and deletion in Northern English (ng): Interacting innovations in the life cycle of phonological processes"
 #url_code: ''
 #url_dataset: ''